Debug playbooks in

 To run your playbook using the debugger, the playbook must meet the following conditions:

 - The playbook must be saved.
-Playbooks in edit mode can't be debugged.
+You cannot debug playbooks in edit mode.

 - The playbook cannot be marked active.